pternonophobia/UTA-VIRT-CYBER-PT-09-2021-U-LOL/1-Lesson-Plans/20-Red-vs.-Blue-Project/Activities/Day_3/Unsolved/ReadMe.md

 To that end, you will summarize your work in a presentation containing the following sections:

+## Note: CHANGE TO ASSIGNMENT: You only need to report on EITHER the red team or blue team activity.
+Pick one to report on and the other is optional.

 - **Network Topology**
     - What are the addresses and relationships of the machines involved?
     - All of the VMs in the attack should be described.
 Optionally, you can also include the hypervisor machine itself.